 The race also took its toll on others as the usual Monaco attrition rate claimed victims such as Bruno Giacomelli (Alfa Romeo), Jacques Laffite (Ligier), John Watson and Niki Lauda (McLaren), Piquet (gearbox) and Keke Rosberg’s Williams (who was racing there for the very first time).

-Then, with a just a handful laps to go, a light drizzle set in and the track started to get a tad slippery.
+Then, with a just a handful laps to go, a light drizzle set in and the track started to get slippery.
 Patrese and Pironi started to close on Prost, while Michele Alboreto in his normally aspriated Tyrrell gave away a fine 5th place by clobbering the barriers.

 The drizzle now turned into rain as the skies darkened above the Principality and within moments, Derek Daly, who was in only his second race for Williams, slammed into the Tabac armco head-on, the impact turning his car around, leading to yet more devastating contact with the barriers.
 The Irishman had lost his rear wing and one of his front winglets but to his surprise that was it.
 Little did he know his gearbox had cracked and was leaking oil onto the racing line.